 Fact Check: NO EVIDENCE GPS data proves '84% Of Devices' at Colorado Rally With Sanders And AOC 'Attended 9 Or More Kamala Hamas Rallies, Antifa/BLM rallies, Pro-Hamas, Pro-Palestinian Protests' Unsupported

 Does a viral post prove that 84% of electronic devices spotted at the joint Bernie Sanders and Alexandria Ocasio-Cortez rally in Colorado can be definitively linked to Kamala Harris campaign events and protests for other causes?
-No, that's not true: The post doesn't offer a replicable analysis of the data.
-The post does not offer links to the raw data or data sources.
+No, that's not true: The post didn't offer a replicable analysis of the data.
+Two organizations mentioned in it among the supposed sources said to have been used to link information to specific individuals told Lead Stories that they do not release their data in a form that could potentially identify people.

 The claim originated from a post (archived here) published on X on March 23, 2025.
 It opened: